 What is so special about the color orange and should you use it in logo design?

 Logo design in orange?
 I would use the color orange on my logo design, in fact I am.
-Look at our website and see out little the theme TLC There are many reasons why we picked orange.
+Look at our website and see out little the theme The Logo Company There are many reasons why we picked orange.
 Let me start at the beginning.
 Orange is the next stop on our trip through the rainbow.
 Furthermore it is a secondary color, made up of the primary colors red and yellow.
 I know the colors in logo design like orange combines the energy of red with the joyfulness of yellow.

 Although considering that it’s wavelength is not as long as that of red, like red it is considered a high visibility color, hence it’s use in signage and high vis clothing.
 I know this has created an association with safety and with the construction and engineering industries.
 Furthermore, it also makes it an excellent highlight color for anything you wish to draw attention to in your orange logo design.